Ph.D. Program in Biomedical Sciences

 - Ethics and Professional Integrity in Research

-New students are required to perform at least two laboratory rotations, one in the fall semester (entire X weeks) and one in the spring semester (X weeks).
+New students are required to perform at least three laboratory rotations in the first year before choosing a home lab for dissertation research.
 These rotations are meant to provide students with scientific training and opportunities to become familiar with faculty research projects, specific lab environments, and lab personnel.
 For each rotation, students are required to write a project summary of their experience.
-Students select their thesis lab after the second rotation.
+Students select their thesis lab after the final rotation.

 This course gives students hands-on training in modern biology techniques commonly used in research laboratories.
 Topics include basic molecular techniques, such as handling prokaryotic and eukaryotic cells, subcloning of DNA, immunoblotting, and taking mRNA measurements, as well as some biophysical approaches.
 Cell imaging, developmental biology, and brief introductions to experimental design and whole animal physiological and behavioral methods will also be addressed.

 This lecture-based course introduces students to advanced concepts in molecular biology.
 Students read published literature in molecular biology and discuss during classes.
 At the end of the semester, students are required to write a mini-proposal based on published literatures.

 This highly interactive course covers recent advances in molecular and cell biology, including transcription, post transcriptional control, translation, signal transduction, DNA repair, cell cycle, apoptosis, and proteomics.
 Students receive a comprehensive overview of the progress in relevant fields.
 In addition, students read assigned publications and discuss during classes.

 This course is mainly lecture-based, but includes reading of some significant milestone research publications.
 Students ultimately gain a comprehensive understanding of recent advances in the field of cell biology.